ChanchitoFinance/ChanchitoDocumentation/docs/spikes/payment-gateways.md

 **Disadvantages**:

-- Limited direct Bolivia support (more focused on Argentina, Brazil, Chile, Mexico)
+- No Bolivia support - requires Argentine registration
 - Commission rates can be high
 - Requires existing Mercado Libre ecosystem presence
-- Withdrawal to Bolivian banks may have limitations
+- Withdrawal limitations for unsupported countries
 - Some features restricted by country
 - Primarily oriented toward C2C and marketplace transactions

 **Integration Difficulty**: Medium.
 Good documentation but region-specific nuances.

-**Bolivia Compatibility**: Limited.
-Better for businesses operating in multiple Latin American countries.
+**Bolivia Compatibility**: No. Does not support Bolivia.

 **Code Example**: